SAE-V: Interpreting Multimodal Models for Enhanced Alignment: Related Work

 Mechanistic interpretability seeks to uncover and explain the internal mechanisms that enable models to understand input data and generate responses \cite{rai2024practical}.
 Specifically, most current mechanistic interpretability methods focus on analyzing features, smaller units that contribute to performing explainable semantic tasks, within models \cite{olah2020zoom}.

 Sparse Autoencoder (\old{}) aims to learn sparse and interpretable features from polysemantic model representations \cite{yun2021transformer,bricken2023towards,sharkey2022features,peigne2023features, elhage2022toy}.
-By introducing sparsity constraints, the activation values in the hidden layers of \old{} are mostly zero, allowing \old{} to encode polysemantic features in LLM to monosemantic ones.
+By introducing sparsity constraints, the activation values in the hidden layers of \old{} are mostly zero, allowing \old{} to encode polysemantic features in LLM to monosemantic ones. \citet{zhang2024largemultimodalmodelsinterpret} firstly attempted to apply \old{} to analyze the open-semantic features of \model{}s.

 In this paper, we extended the scope of \old{} to \model{}s, thereby building \ours{}.
 We further demonstrated \ours{}'s capability and transferability on \model{}s, and built a data filter tool based on \ours{} to enhance multimodal alignment.